PraktikumSoftwareEntwicklung/documentation/jenkins.md

 ## Configuration Oauth Login and Access Control

-Go to manage Jenkins > Configure Global Security and activate the 'Global GitHub OAuth' Settings Put in your values and credentials as seen in the screenshot
+Go to manage Jenkins > Configure Global Security and activate the 'Global GitHub OAuth' Settings Put in your values and credentials as seen in the screenshot.
+Do not forget to set an Admin!

 ![Screenshot](img/accessControlJenkins.PNG)